haochenglouis/haochenglouis.github.io/_pages/about.md

 My idol is Michael Jackson since I was very young.
 I was also a leading dancer in college.

 I love dogs, especially wolfhound and golden retriever.
-Please be kind to every little dog.
+Please be kind to them.